wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 When files are encrypted, they're locked down by the cybercriminal and can't be opened until the ransom is paid.

-The ransomware can be downloaded onto a system via several different routes
+The ransomware can be downloaded onto a system via multiple routes:

 - Social engineering attacks
 - Security vulnerabilities